v12technology/fluxtion/docs/sections/runtime.md

 - **EventProcessors are not thread safe** a single event should be processed at one time.
 - **Each new event processed triggers a graph calculation cycle.**

+## Three steps to using Fluxtion

+1. Mark event handling methods with annotations or via functional programming
+2. Build the event processor using fluxtion compiler utility
+3. Integrate the event processor in the app and feed it events

+The runtime execution behaviour of the event processor is step 1

 ![](../images/integration_overview-running.drawio.png)